stefan-caraiman/katacoda-scenarios/linux-administration/step04.md

 From a files perspective we will most of the times open and modify files on the system.

-Files such as configuration, scripts or log files.
+These files can be configuration, scripts or log files.

 Some common commands when working with files are: